 Apple is a tech brand known for making phones, laptops, watches, and tablets, though they've also made some speakers.
-Generally, their speakers have built-in Siri capabilities, making them suitable for home use.
-We've tested two Apple speakers: the Apple HomePod and the Apple HomePod mini.
-However, since the Apple HomePod has been discontinued, the manufacturer currently only has the Apple HomePod mini on the market.
+The best Apple speakers have built-in Siri capabilities, making them suitable for home use.
+We've tested three Apple speakers, though only two remain on the market, as the first-generation Apple HomePod has been discontinued.
+However, you can still choose between the Apple HomePod (2nd generation) and the Apple HomePod mini.

 Oct 14, 2022: Removed the Apple HomePod from the Notable Mentions and made small adjustments to overall text for accuracy.